This one image shows how wearing a mask has become political

 — Jessica Hazeltine (@lvnitup22) June 28, 2020

 It is, of course, impossible not to notice that this person is wearing a “Make America Great Again” hat, signifying that he is an ardent supporter of President Trump.
-The same President who has spent the overwhelming majority of the last six months not taking the novel coronavirus seriously.
-The same President who refuses to wear a mask in public.
-The same President who has admitted on several occasions that he believes the virus is overblown and akin to a common flu or a case of “the sniffles.”
-The same President who has turned the multiple names for COVID-19 (most of them colloquial and in some cases blatantly racist) into a comedy routine.
+The same president who has spent the overwhelming majority of the last six months not taking the novel coronavirus seriously.
+The same president who refuses to wear a mask in public.
+The same president who has admitted on several occasions that he believes the virus is overblown and akin to a common flu or a case of “the sniffles.”
+The same president who has turned the multiple names for COVID-19 (most of them colloquial and in some cases blatantly racist) into a comedy routine.

 You get the idea.

 So here is this MAGA guy using the face mask as a sleep mask, conspicuously leaving both his nose and mouth open and unimpeded.
 Is this a deliberate troll?
-Is it a case of believing that this was, in fact, a sleep mask?
+Is it a case of believing that it was, in fact, a sleep mask?
 Maybe he just has supreme faith in Allegiant and its statement that the “air quality on our planes exceeds HEPA standards thanks to our VOC (volatile organic compound) filters, which remove additional organic compounds.
 On average, cabin air is changed every three minutes through a continuous flow of fresh and VOC-filtered air.”

 In all likelihood, though, this gentleman has joined the political fight about wearing face masks.
 Back in May, President Trump mocked his presumptive rival for president this year, former Vice President Joe Biden, for wearing a face mask in public.
 Radio host Rush Limbaugh said that masks are now a “required symbol on the left to promote fear, to promote indecision, to promote the notion that we’re nowhere near out of this.”